 - Simmer the mixture until the piloncillo and tablet dissolve, about 8-10 minutes

 - Take 1 C. of the hot mixture out and put in the blender with the masa &amp; blend until smooth

 - Pour the blender mixture back in the stock pot slowly (mixing well as you go)

 - Add the Carnation evaporated milk

 - Simmer at low heat another 6-8 minutes while stirring frequently to prevent clumps until the mixture thickens up (it'll be a light gravy consistency)

 - Ladle into mugs - but be careful because it'll be VERY hot!

 As champurrado cools, it thickens greatly.
 If you have some left, you can refrigerate for up to 3-4 days – when you reheat, add a little water to thin it out.

-Looking for more warm drinks this blustery winter?
+Looking for more warm drinks for the chilly fall weather?